- What is a Home Equity Line of Credit or HELOC?

 5. How Much Money Can I Borrow With a Home Equity Line of Credit?

 Property owners sometimes speculate about how much they can get approved for when applying for a Home Equity Line of Credit.
 The answer to that question rests primarily in how much equity they possess, credit score, and other financial indicators.
 The conventional wisdom among many lenders stands around 80 percent of the equity in the home.
-Allegiance Credit Union goes above that by offering 90% Maximum Loan to Value.
+Allegiance Credit Union goes above that by offering up to 90% Maximum Loan to Value based on the applicant's credit and debt-to-income ratio.

 6. How Much Home Equity Do I Have?